SarthakMakhija/storage-engine-workshop/README.md

 4. Implementation of write-ahead logging
 5. Implementation of transactions
 6. Implementation of Bloom filter
-7. Implementation of "Put", "Get" and "Update"
+7. Implementation of "Put", "Get", "MultiGet" and "Update"
-8. Implementation of "Get" in Memtable and SSTable
+8. Implementation of "Get" and "MultiGet" in Memtable and SSTable
 9. Implementation of "Update" using versioned put

 # Build Status